 The team travelled across the Piraeus, Glyfada and Vouliagméni regions, meeting with new and old faces.
 There was an overwhelming feeling across all events and appointments of a relaxed, informal and honest nature which gave the whole event a real sense of engagement and enabled conversations that may previously have been more difficult to achieve.

 There were three key trends that we could not ignore; LNG as a Fuel, Women in Maritime and a Technical Skill Shortage.

 Not only were conversations fuelled by this topic, whether at exhibition stands, client meetings and even one in the hotel lobby (!) but there were also seminars dedicated to the LNG topic.
 This included ABS’s “The future of LNG Shipping: What matters most?” and Hellenic Institute of Marine Technology’s “Marine LNG: Prospects and Barriers” the latter of which Lakhshmi Digwa of Faststream was lucky enough to attend.

-“Understanding my client’s current considerations is of upmost importance to me to ensure I can discuss them and have informed and researched information.
-Being able to attend events like Posidonia with their rich seminar programme and speakers is a fantastic opportunity to get into the nitty gritty of current debates.”
+“Understanding my client’s current considerations is of utmost importance to me to ensure I can discuss them and have informed and researched information.
+Being able to attend events like Posidonia with their rich seminar programme and speakers is a fantastic opportunity to get into the nitty-gritty of current debates.”
 Digwa described after attending the event.

 Women in Maritime

 This trend is here to stay and the industry is continually striving for a more balanced workforce by trying to attract top female talent to the industry.
 Changes are being seen but perhaps not at the speed at which the industry would like, which is why this trend is not going away anytime soon.